We live and work in a field that is ever-changing and as hard as it is for us to keep up with technology, clients can’t possibly be expected to.

 I’ve found that I get more attention from clients when I walk in wearing street clothes (but be presentable) and have my sketchbook and marker in hand.
 They’re hiring you to be creative and I don’t wear a suit at my desk so I don’t wear one to meetings either.

-I won’t say this will work for all clients, but small to medium sized businesses typically don’t care how you look as much as they care about how you work and how your work looks.
+I won’t say this will work for all clients, but small to medium sized businesses typically don’t care how you look as much as they care about how you work and and the results of your work.

 And to be honest, if they’re going to judge me on my looks and not my character or skillet, I don’t want to work with them anyway.
-So with that said, keep it presentable, but be yourself and you’ll get more attention and they’re much more likely to remember you.
+So with that said, be presentable, but be yourself and you’ll get more attention and they’re much more likely to remember you.

 This is what getting acquainted is all about.
 It’s about connecting and seeing if you’re right for the client and if they’re right for you.